julam9/End-to-End-ML-Predicting-Gold-Prices/README.md

 - poetry.lock : Contains store project metadata, build system information, and dependency specifications
 - pyproject.toml :  Contains package version needed to be installed
 - pipeline_validation.py : Script to check if the entire end to end process is working
 - train.py : Script to train and save model
+- requirements.txt : Contains package version needed (only for streamlit deployment)
+- dashboard.py : Script to deploy the dashboard about price visualization and forecasting
+-

 ## 🚀 Features